wercker-labs/wercker-blog/source/posts/2013-07-12-Build-and-deploy-status-notifications-with-cctray-feed.md

 ---

 <h4 class="subheader">
-Today, we have added build and deployment status output in the <strong>cctray.xml</strong> format, an RRS-like continuous integration server status feed, which was originally developed for CruiseControl.net.
+Today, we have added build and deployment status output in the <strong>cctray.xml</strong> format, an RSS-like continuous integration server status feed, which was originally developed for CruiseControl.net.
 In this post I would like to share the details and how I leverage this to get notified on important wercker status changes via CCMenu.
 </h4>

 ![image](http://blog.wercker.com/images/posts/ccmenu/tray.png)